overlookingrex/overlookingrex/README.md

-- 👋 Hi, I’m @overlookingrex
+- 👋 Hi, I’m @overlookingrex from bupt.
-- 👀 I’m interested in coding
+- 👀 I’m a beginner in coding, so I'm ready to learn on Github.
-- 🌱 I’m currently learning data structure and csapp
+- 🌱 I’m currently learning data structure and basic front-end skill.
-- 💞️ I’m looking to collaborate on study
 - 📫 email:zhang_xf@bupt.edu.cn

 <!---